joncampbell123/dosbox-x/contrib/windows/installer/readme.txt

 Type HELP to see a list of DOSBox-X's shell commands, and INTRO for a quick tour to DOSBox-X. It is essential that you get familiar with the idea of mounting, since DOSBox-X does not automatically make any drive (or a part of it) accessible to the emulation, unless you turn on automatic mounting of available Windows drives at start by setting the option "automountall" to "true" (without quotes) in DOSBox-X's configuration.

 At the beginning you have got a Z:\> instead of a C:\> at the DOSBox-X prompt.
 Since no drives are mounted yet, you need to make your directories available as drives in DOSBox-X. DOSBox-X features a drop-down menu where you can do many things without typing commands.
 Check out the "Drive" menu to mount drives from DOSBox-X's graphical interface.
-Select a drive, such as "C", and click "Mount as Hard Disk", then the Windows file browser will appear.
+Select a drive, such as "C", and click "Mount folder as Hard Disk", then the Windows file browser will appear.
 Select a folder and click "OK", then this folder will be mounted as Drive C: in DOSBox-X. Alternatively, you can mount drives in DOSBox-X with the "mount" command.
 For example, the command line "mount C D:\GAMES" will give you a C drive in DOSBox-X which points to your Windows D:\GAMES directory (that was created before).

 To change to the drive mounted like above, type "C:".
 If everything went fine, DOSBox-X will display the prompt "C:\>".
 You do not have to manually mount drives after DOSBox-X starts.
 Click the "Main" menu, and select "Configuration tool".
 Then select the "AUTOEXEC.BAT" setting group, where you can change its contents.
 The commands present here are run when DOSBox-X starts, so you can use this section for the mounting and other purposes, such as launching a specific program you want to use, or a game you want to play.
 You can also quickly launch a DOS program or game in DOSBox-X by clicking "Quick launch program..." under "DOS" menu.